Wilaru

+Wilaru is an extinct genus of presbyornithid bird from Australia during the Late Oligocene to Early Miocene, around 26-22 million years ago.
+The type species is Wilaru tedfordi, and the second species is Wilaru prideauxi.

+Discovery and naming

-Wilaru is an extinct genus of bird of uncertain phylogenetic placement from the Late Oligocene to Early Miocene of Australia.
-It was originally classified as a stone-curlew, but subsequently it was argued to be a member of the extinct family Presbyornithidae instead.
-It is either the oldest known burhinid or the youngest known presbyornithid.
-The type species is Wilaru tedfordi; genus also includes the second species Wilaru prideauxi.
-The type species was described from fossil material collected from Lake Pinpa, Lake Palankarinna and Billeroo Creek, in the Lake Eyre Basin of north-eastern South Australia.
+The type species, Wilaru tedfordi, was described from fossil material collected from Lake Pinpa, Lake Palankarinna and Billeroo Creek, specifically in the Namba Formation of Lake Eyre Basin, north-eastern South Australia.
 The genus name Wilaru is the term for “stone curlew” in the Diyari language of the Lake Eyre region.
-The specific epithet of the type species honours American palaeontologist Richard H. Tedford (1929–2011) of the American Museum of Natural History, who led the 1971 expedition to Lake Pinpa during which much of the descriptive material was collected.
+The specific epithet of the type species W. tedfordi honours American palaeontologist Richard H. Tedford (1929–2011) of the American Museum of Natural History, who led the 1971 expedition to Lake Pinpa during which much of the descriptive material was collected.

+The second species, Wilaru prideauxi, was first named in 2016 after the Australian vertebrate paleontologist Gavin Prideaux, who worked on Lake Ngapakaldi of the Wipajiri Formation in South Australia where the specimen of W. prideauxi was discovered and on various Australian mammals which lived during the Oligocene to Miocene epochs.
+W. prideauxi was properly named in 2020 after the authors republished the study as a correction with Zoobank Registration.
+The holotype of W. tedfordi is a left humerus (SAMA P48925), while the holotype of W. prideauxi is a right tarsometatarsus (SAMA P53136).